HaxeFoundation/HaxeManual/output/HaxeManual/website/std-template.md

 The console will trace `The users are Mark(30) John(45)`.

 ###### Template macros
-To call custom functions while parts of the template are being rendered, provide a `macros` object to the argument of `Template.execute`.
+To call custom functions while parts of the template are being rendered, provide a `macros` object to the argument of [Template.execute](http://api.haxe.org/haxe/Template.html#execute).
 The key will act as the template variable name, the value refers to a callback function that should return a `String`.
 The first argument of this macro function is always a `resolve()` method, followed by the given arguments.
 The resolve function can be called to retrieve values from the template context.
 If `macros` has no such field, the result is unspecified.

 The following example passes itself as macro function context and executes `display` from the template.
 ```haxe